nmattei/cmps3160/_projects/FinalTutorial.md

 These instructions are also given directly on the front page of <https://pages.github.com/>; following those instructions should be fine!

-In order to make your webpage open up the notebook and make sure everything is as you like it (cells and outputs are showing, no error messages, etc.).
-Then go to `File >> Download As >>` and download the notebook as HTML.
-This will save the HTML files to your disk.
-You will then need to rename this to index.html and upload it into your github.io page.
-Once this is done, navigate to `username.github.io` and make sure the notebook is displayed as you like!

 **Note for 2022 CoLab Students:** CoLab does not have a "Download as HTML Button" -- in order to download your notebook as HTML you need to issue the following command in a cell of your notebook:

 ```